Honatas/frameworkless-jamstack/README.md

 In this proof of concept I have tried to use non opinionated libraries as much as possible.
 Also, have in mind that this is not a one size fits all project, it is much of a starting point upon which to build your own applications and have freedom to include and/or remove any functionality as you seem fit.

-First of all: you will need a build tool, because transpiling and bundling a whole project on the command line can be complicated.
-I've chosen [Gulp](https://gulpjs.com/), not only because it is unopinionated, but also because it is highly pluggable and offers a vast amount of plugins - including a hot-reload development server called [gulp-connect](https://www.npmjs.com/package/gulp-connect) - and, if we need something else, we can create our own plugins.
+First of all: we need a build tool, because transpiling and bundling a whole project on the command line can be complicated.
+I've chosen [Gulp](https://gulpjs.com/), not only because it is imperative and unopinionated, but also because it is highly pluggable and offers a vast amount of plugins - including a hot-reload development server called [gulp-connect](https://www.npmjs.com/package/gulp-connect) - and, if we need something else, we can create our own plugins.
 This was not required though.

 Second: we need [Typescript](https://www.typescriptlang.org/) because, well ... thing is, if you don't love Typescript, it is because you don't know it yet.